EMCY

 Advanced level: 170 euros

-The competition presents also optional Special Prizes that candidates could include in their program.
-They are:
+The competition presents also an optional Special Prize that candidates could include in their program:

-IMPROVISATION PRIZE: prize offered by the Rotary Club d’Orléans, amounting to a total of 300 euros and shared between the 3 levels.
-The improvisation may be based on a short musical theme, or may be in the style of another composer.
-The use of a chord sequence or modal scale is also welcomed.
-The material used can either be classical or refer to jazz or take inspiration from Játékok’s vocabulary (chords, clusters, glissandos, contrasts, sonorities, architecture).
+• IMPROVISATION & COMPOSITION PRIZE: prize offered by the Rotary Club d’Orléans, amounting to a total of 300 euros and shared between the 3 levels.
+Improvisation can take place on a short musical theme, «in the manner of», on a chord grid, or in modal improvisation.
+The material used may be classical or refer to the vocabulary of Játékok (chords, clusters, glissandos, contrasts, sonorities, architecture) or to the usual material used by jazz pianists.
+It is also possible to present a composition that is written but not improvised.

 Contact